Ain’t nothin’ holdin’ me back nothin’

 I’ll keep right on, right on truckin’ Eddie Kendriks

-I remember back in the day walking into my 12th grade English class one morning and noticing that the teacher had put a new poster up on the bulletin board.
+I remember back in the day walking into my 12th grade classes one morning and noticing that the teacher had put a new poster up on the bulletin board.
 It was the ever popular ‘Keep on Truckin’ poster, but scrawled beneath it in red marker were the words “but don’t be afraid to stop and ask for directions along the way.”
-I remember saying something like “right on,” “cool,” “bitchin,” maybe even “outta sight!”
+I remember saying something like “right on,” “cool,” “bitchin,” maybe “bad ass” or even “outta sight!”
 But hey, come on, it was the 60’s, what else would you expect, at least it wasn’t “groovy,” “boss,” or “far out”?
-Those three expressions were a little too ‘far out’ for me and were never a part of my vocabulary except maybe as a joke.
+Those three expressions were a little too ‘far out for me and were never a part of my vocabulary except maybe as a joke.